discord-unspy/discord-unspy/README.md

 [![Ban Spying on the Internet](https://img.shields.io/badge/Ban_Spying_on_the_Internet-2ea44f)](https://banspying.org)

-# Discord UnSpy Edition
+# Discord UnSpy

-**Discord's Electron client with built-in tracker blocker**
+**Discord's Electron client with built-in tracker blocker!!!!1!!!**

 </div>

-# Install Discord UnSpy
+# Install da UnSpy

 You can download Discord Unspy from [Releases](https://github.com/iamashley0/discord-desktop/releases)

-# Note for Windows Users
+# TO WINDOWS USERS
-Please uninstall the official Discord client before proceeding to install Discord UnSpy.
+please remove the offical discord client before using unspy ^^

-# Running Discord UnSpy's Source Code
+# Running the you know repo

 To run this repository you'll need [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/en/download) (which comes with [npm](https://npmjs.com/)) installed on your computer.
 From your command line: